jacksonmears/CSES_Solutions/README.md

 <details>
 <summary>Repetitions</summary>

-We iterate through the string, tracking the length of the current run of identical characters.
+- We iterate through the string, tracking the length of the current run of identical characters.
-Update the maximum run length whenever it increases.
+- Update the maximum run length whenever it increases and reset counter back to one when it's a different character.
 - Time complexity: O(n).
 Space: O(1).

 </details>